vsummet/cms230notes/labs/lab-gdb.md

 ```
 Now, when we run our program inside `gdb`, it’ll be much easier to debug as you will be able to map it to the source code you are working with.

+### Linked lists
+Linked lists are a fundamental data structure and show up on lots of technical interviews.
+If you've forgotten the basics of linked lists, I recommend you watch (https://www.youtube.com/watch?v=VOpjAHCee7c)[this video].
+It covers the conceptual idea of linked lists as well as an implementation in C.  After about 14:30 he covers implementation in Java, which isn't relevant for us in this course.
+The video is fast paced, but make sure you understand the concept of linked list as well as the fact that the last node in the list points to `NULL`.

 ## Setup
 Open Mimir and begin the "Debugging Lab" project.
 This should copy the starter code of `gdb_demo.c` into your directory.
 Open this file and look at it.
 You may see some errors, but don't fix them yet.
 Go ahead and compile the file with the `-g` flag but don't use the -Wall -Werror flags!
 ```